 WESTERN SYDNEY WRITERS GROUP

-An initiative of Sweatshop in partnership with WestWords and the Writing and Society Research Centre, this ensemble of emerging and established writers and artists from Western Sydney meet fortnightly to develop new critical and creative writing for publication and performance outcomes.
-These fortnightly workshops are held at Western Sydney University, Bankstown Campus.
+The Western Sydney Writers’ Group is an ensemble of emerging and established writers and artists who meet fortnightly to develop new critical and creative writing for publication and performance outcomes.
+These fortnightly workshops are held at I.C.E, Parramatta.
 If you would like to become a Sweatshop Writer contact SWEATSHOP.

 NEW WRITERS’ GROUP FOR DIVERSE WOMEN

-Funded by Create NSW, the Western Sydney Literary Initiative for Diverse Women is a new writers’ collective run by Sweatshop manager, Winnie Dunn, which exclusively mentors female writers from Indigenous and culturally and linguistically diverse backgrounds.
-The collective meets once a month at Western Sydney University, Parramatta City Campus, and a special guest author attends each workshop.
+Funded by Create NSW, the Western Sydney Literary Initiative for Diverse Women is a new writers’ collective run by Sweatshop manager, Winnie Dunn, which exclusively mentors women writers from Indigenous and culturally and linguistically diverse backgrounds.
+The collective meets once a month at I.C.E, Parramatta and a special guest author attends each workshop.
 Guest authors for 2018 will include Ellen van Neerven, Sarah Ayoub, Julie Koh and Randa Abdel-Fattah.

 Workshops are open to all women from Indigenous and non-English speaking backgrounds.
 Contact us for more information.